 Light: One study in Bali found that the UCP2 genetic variant only contributed to an increased risk of obesity in urban people (compared to rural).[ref]
 Some environmental differences between urban environments and rural would include the presence of more light at night and a greater likelihood of staying up later, as well as a difference in the types of food eaten.

-The reason that I bring up light at night as an urban vs. rural environmental change is the impact of melatonin on UCP2.
-Basically, melatonin upregulates UCP2.
+Melatonin: The reason that I bring up light at night as an urban vs. rural environmental change is the impact of melatonin on UCP2.
+Basically, melatonin upregulates UCP2, and it also acts within the cell to reduce excess ROS.[ref]
 One way to increase the body’s production of melatonin is to block blue light in the evening with blue-blocking glasses.
 This can increase melatonin production by 50% within two weeks.
-Yes, I’ve talked about blue blocking glasses and circadian rhythm in many other posts — everything seems to be related to circadian rhythms.